National Collaborating Centre for Infectious Diseases / Centre de collaboration nationale des maladies infectieuses

 National Collaborating Centres

-NCCID is one of six National Collaborating Centres established by the Government of Canada and funded through the Public Health Agency of Canada to support public health renewal in Canada.
-The centres are hosted by various institutions in regions across the country, and aim to improve response to public health threats, chronic disease and injury, infectious diseases and health disparities.
+NCCID is one of six National Collaborating Centres established by the Government of Canada and funded through the Public Health Agency of Canada to promote and support evidence-informed public health.
+The Centres are hosted regionally, and aim to improve the effectiveness of public health programs and policies.

 The National Collaborating Centres in Action

-The NCCs are funded by contribution agreements under the sponsorship of a host organization, and operate at arm's length from the Public Health Agency of Canada.
-The national program draws on the expertise, perspectives and resources of individual centres to help get knowledge into practice and policy, and is guided by a National Advisory Council of public health experts, who regularly review and assess NCC priorities.
+The NCCs were created in response to the severe acute respiratory syndrome (SARS) crisis in 2003, and were developed to bridge the gap between knowledge and action.
+The national collective program draws on the expertise, perspectives and resources of individual Centres to help get knowledge into practice and policy, and is guided by a National Advisory Council of public health experts, who regularly review and assess NCC priorities.
+NCC for Indigenous Health (NCCIH), University of Northern British Columbia, Prince George, British Columbia, supports a renewed public health system in Canada that is inclusive and respectful of First Nations, Inuit and Métis peoples.

 Working Together